ECronin1973/programming-for-data-analytics/project/README.md

 - **Database integration** and **dashboards** elevate reproducibility and usability.
 - **LLM integration** bridges structured and unstructured data, enabling richer, context-aware forecasting.

-Together, they provide a clear roadmap for evolving the project from a **research prototype** into a **practical, operational forecasting tool** that leverages both structured ensemble methods and cutting-edge language models.
+Collectively, these enhancements establish a clear roadmap for advancing the project from a research prototype to a practical, operational forecasting tool that leverages both structured ensemble methods and advanced language models.

+---

 ## 📊 Visual Roadmap